Untypical Change ManagementChange management based on simplicity and pragmatism

-In our experience, though, sticking rigidly to any of these change methodologies can create an enormous amount of low-value, inefficient paperwork and meetings that only serve to make the process more difficult.
+In our experience, though, sticking rigidly to any of these change methodologies can create an enormous amount of low-value, inefficient paperwork and meetings that only serve to make the process more difficult and time-consuming.
 This becomes particularly evident in large transformational programs where unpredictability and the need to respond to the unexpected are the norm.
-Progress is regularly stalled by the need to tick boxes on a change plan or checklist.
+Progress is regularly stalled if always need to tick boxes on a change plan or checklist.

 At Untypical, our approach is based on a very high-level and simple model:

 - Where are we now - an assessment of what many call "current state"